-The completion of this program, in conjunction with guidance offered by the world-class scientists at the Florida Solar Energy Center (FSEC), led to the development of the LifeStyle SunSmart℠ Energy Initiative – a new method of building that reinforced LifeStyle’s commitment to do what’s right.
+The completion of this program, in conjunction with guidance offered by the world-class scientists at the Florida Solar Energy Center (FSEC), led to the development of the LifeStyle SunSmart energy initiative – a new method of building that reinforced LifeStyle’s commitment to do what’s right.

-In its most simplistic sense, LifeStyle SunSmart℠ represents the company’s promise to build smarter, cleaner and more efficient homes.
+In its most simplistic sense, LifeStyle SunSmart represents the company’s promise to build smarter, cleaner, and more efficient homes.
 From this point on, all new homes built by LifeStyle Homes were guaranteed to meet at least a HERS 60 certification rating.
-Meaning, all new homes built by LifeStyle Homes produced 40 percent energy cost savings when compared to conventional homes.
+Meaning, all new homes built by LifeStyle Homes produced 40% energy cost savings when compared to conventional homes.

 From directly helping its customers live a better life at a lower cost, to indirectly helping the country gain freedom from the tyranny of oil and providing our planet relief from excessive greenhouse gas emissions, LifeStyle Homes embraced solar power because, from every angle, it’s the right thing to do.

-This home, the St. Croix model (since sold) in Capron Ridge, Tralee Bay Estates went on to win numerous awards, including the Florida Home Builders Association (FHBA)’s Aurora Award for the best solar-energy home, which was presented to LifeStyle at the 2011 Southeast Builders Conference; as well as the North American Net Zero Energy Production Home of the Year, which was awarded by the Net Zero Energy Home Coalition in Canada.
+This home, the St. Croix model in Capron Ridge, Tralee Bay Estates went on to win numerous awards, including the Florida Home Builders Association (FHBA)’s Aurora Award for the best solar-energy home, which was presented to LifeStyle at the 2011 Southeast Builders Conference; as well as the North American Net Zero Energy Production Home of the Year, which was awarded by the Net Zero Energy Home Coalition in Canada.

 In early 2011, LifeStyle’s efforts garnered national attention.
-ABC’s “EXTREME MAKEOVER: Home Edition” contacted Jake to build a home for the Hurston family of Cocoa – a family dedicated to humanitarian service in Haiti.
+ABC’s “EXTREME MAKEOVER: Home Edition” contacted LifeStyle Homes to build a home for the Hurston family of Cocoa – a family dedicated to humanitarian service in Haiti.
 With enormous support from the community, the team at LifeStyle Homes successfully led the build of the show’s first solar-powered “extreme” home in 155 hours.